-- Many researchers agree that response times should be 2-5 seconds for maximum performance and users lose focus if response times are more than 8-10 seconds - Sometimes linked closely to business requirements - Make sure that response times are not worse than competitor's
+- Many researchers agree that - Users lose focus if response times are more than 8 to 10 seconds - Making response times faster than one to two seconds doesn't help productivity much - Sometimes linked closely to business requirements - Make sure that response times are not worse than competitor's

 Usability requirements, mainly related to response times, are based on the basic principles of human-computer interaction.
-Many researchers agree that users lose focus if response times are more than eight to 10 seconds and that response times should be two to five seconds for maximum productivity.
-These usability considerations may influence design choices (such as using several Web pages instead of one).
-In some cases, usability requirements are linked closely to business requirements; for example, make sure that your system's response times are not worse than response times of similar or competitor systems.
+Many researchers agree that users lose focus if response times are more than 8 to 10 seconds and that making response times faster than one to two seconds doesn't help productivity much.
+These usability considerations may influence design choices (such as using several web pages instead of one).
+In some cases, usability requirements are linked closely to business requirements; for example, make sure that your system's response times are not worse than the response times of similar or of competitor's systems.